 Debate or no debate, SteelSeries have opted for RGB lighting on the Arctis 5, and why not?
 After all, if you love an LED or two in your gaming set up, why not extend this to your headset too?
 If anything, it makes them look nice and decorative while they are docked, so we’re not complaining.
 The lighting color adjustable too, and you can even set it to fade between colors.

 Looking at the shape of the Arctis 5, the ear cups are a flattened oval shape which makes for a sleek look.
 Unlike many other gaming headsets out there, this means you can safely emerge from your gaming cave wearing your Arctis 5, plug into your phone and wear them out and about without looking out of place.
-The cups are also highly mobile, and can be twisted to lay flat when worn around the neck.
+The cups are also highly mobile and can be twisted to lay flat when worn around the neck.

 The earpads are covered in a soft breathable fabric, with even softer cushioning.
 Seriously.
-We’re talking next level soft and squashy.
+We’re talking next-level soft and squashy.
 Thanks to this they feel great on your ears, but even epic softness of these levels comes with a negative.
 The pads are so cushiony soft that some users have reported their ears touching the inside of the earcup.
 Main sufferers are glasses-wearers though, so if you’re lucky enough to be blessed with 20/20 vision, you’ll probably be fine.

 Let’s look at the headband.
 The main band of the Arctis 5 doesn’t actually sit on your head – its main purpose is stability and structure.
 What actually keeps this headset in place is a stretchy fabric strap found just under the main headband.
 This strap is adjustable and kept in place with Velcro, so you can set it to exactly your size.

 A nice detail of the strap is the pattern found on the underside.
 It’s also interchangeable, with a range of straps available in different colors and patterns which is fun.
-Even though it feels really comfortable and light on your head, at first glance this floppy strap does make the Arctis 5 look a little less sharply engineered than some of SteelSeries’ competitors.
+Even though it feels comfortable and light on your head, at first glance this floppy strap does make the Arctis 5 look a little less sharply engineered than some of SteelSeries’ competitors.

 But, once you get your head around just how comfortable and practical the strap really is, you will most likely grow to love it.
-And we must admit SteelSeries have done a good job of making this strap look as good as possible, and it actually makes the headset look a little sporty.
+And we must admit SteelSeries has done a good job of making this strap look as good as possible, and it actually makes the headset look a little sporty.

 Features and Performance